Beef Tongue Recipe

 This is practically a no-fail method of cooking tender, tasty tongue.
 The Instant Pot is a phenomenal tool to have in your kitchen, especially when it comes to tougher meat in beef recipes.

-To cook tongue in the Instant Pot, you simply need to combine onion, carrot, salt, pepper in an IP pot full of water.
+To cook the tongue in the Instant Pot, you simply need to combine onion, carrot, salt, and pepper in an Instant pot full of water.
 Add the tongue and cook for about 90 minutes.
-After it de-pressurizes and the meat cools, peel it and you are done—you’ve just created a beef tongue recipe in the pressure cooker.
+After it de-pressurizes and the meat cools, peel it, and you are done—you’ve just created a beef tongue recipe in the pressure cooker.

 How Long is Beef Tongue Good for?

-Just like any other beef recipes, this meat will last about four days in the fridge in an airtight container.
+Just like any other beef recipe, this meat will last about four days in the fridge in an airtight container.

 Can you Freeze Tongue?

-If you want to make your beef tongue recipe last even longer, you can freeze a portion of it.
+If you want to make your beef tongue recipe last even longer, you can freeze a portion.
 Put the tongue in an airtight freezer bag and squeeze all the air out.
 Freeze it flat and label the bag with the date—for best texture and flavor, consume it within 3 months.

 Here are some other Beef recipes you might like: